bartlettroscoe/bssw.io/Articles/Blog/DefiningPoliciesToTurnATeamAndProjectAround.md

 ### What Did All That Buy Us?

 A lot.
-We are easily in an infinitely better spot today than we were a year ago.
+We are in a much better spot today than we were a year ago.
 Of course we can improve, but that situation will always be true.
 Here are some specific outcomes.
 *  The combination of GitLab issues and merge requests has meant that **design discussions now happen that would not have otherwise.**  "Is that the best way to do things?"
 "What you have currently works but won't be performant on GPUs, so we should restructure things this way."
 "Actually, given what someone else is working on, we probably want to restructure how we do this so the two will work better together."
 Previously such discussions simply didn't happen, and we were left to deal with the consequences when problems arose.
 Additionally, team members now find themselves more knowledgeable about the code itself, and all the work being done on it, provided they pay attention to their GitLab notifications.
 *  The combination of documenation and code style guidelines has given the code a **common look and feel** that makes the code significantly easier to pick up and understand.
 This is important when onboarding new members, but also in cases where current team members are coming up to speed on sections of the code they haven't touched yet.
 *  The combination of git workflow and automated testing has made the code **significantly more stable.**  A year ago we had three repositories with no interaction.
 Today we're up to five repositories that are intimately integrated, and our automated testing is crucial for letting us know when something goes wrong, and where, so we can tackle the problem as soon as possible.